Overview for Bioengineering Option - Mechanical Engineering BS

 Medical schools and graduate programs in the health professions (e.g., physician assistant, physical therapy, occupational therapy, etc.) welcome applications from students majoring in a wide range of academic programs.
 Acceptance into these programs requires the completion of pre-med requirements such as course work in biological and physical sciences, a strong academic record, pertinent experiences in the field, and key intrapersonal and interpersonal capabilities.
 Learn more about how RIT’s Premedical and Health Professions Advisory Program can help you become a competitive candidate for admission to graduate programs in the medical and health professions.

-All engineering majors are required to complete nearly one year of cooperative education experience.
+All engineering majors are required to complete nearly one year (48 weeks) of cooperative education experience.
 For students in the bioengineering option, your co-ops are expected to take place in biomedical or bioengineering companies or in organizations that support the development of bioengineering solutions.
 A sample of bioengineering companies that hire RIT students for co-ops and for full-time employment include Atlantic Testing Laboratories, Bausch & Lomb, Biophan Technologies, Cambrex Bio Science, Johnson & Johnson, McNeil Consumer & Specialty Pharmaceuticals, Ortho-Clinical Diagnostics, and Wilson Greatbatch Technologies, to name a few.
-Learn more about how co-op is designed for your success.